Rachanabera/CODE_VS/README.md

 # CODE_VS
-These is my program that I have written when I was is D.Y.Patil college in the year 2023-2027
+These are my program that I had written when I was is D.Y.Patil college in the year 2023-2027